Tool Comparison · updated April 2026

 FlowLister starts with the same core (AI photo-to-listing) but diverges sharply on three axes once you get past hobby-volume:

 2. Worth It is sourcing, not listing.
-The most valuable decision a reseller makes isn't “how should I list this?” — it's “should I buy this at all?”
-Worth It answers that question in 15 seconds from a photo, using the same sold-comp engine.
-Snaplist is a listing tool; we're a listing + sourcing tool.
+Worth It answers the buy/skip question before inventory becomes a listing.
+Snaplist is a listing tool; FlowLister pairs listing creation with sourcing checks.
 See how Worth It works.

 3. Volume ceiling.
 Snaplist Pro is a single paid tier.
 If you list more than what Snaplist Pro's allowance covers, the next step is unclear.
 FlowLister has a clean four-tier ladder: $19.99 (75 listings), $49.99 (300 listings), $99.99 (1,000 listings).
 Per-listing cost on Business comes out to ~$0.10.
 Sourcing-driven resellers who hit 200+ items a month outgrow Snaplist Pro fast.